This post was first published in 2012 and is regularly updated.

 7. Create lists or round-ups on a regular basis.

-A very popular way to make people aware of your website is to link to others’ websites.
-If you can do this in a helpful way, it’s a win for you, for your readers, and for the sites you send traffic to.
+A popular way to make people aware of your website is to link to others’ websites; this makes you visible to a broader community and helpful to your readers.
+If you can do this in a genuine way (that doesn’t look primarily engineered to get you traffic), it’s a win for you, for your readers, and for the sites you send traffic to.

-But you can create such lists or round-ups on any theme or category that interests you enough to remain dedicated, enthusiastic, and consistent for the long haul—at least 6 months to 1 year, if you want to see a tangible benefit.
+You can create such lists or round-ups on any theme or category that interests you enough to remain dedicated, enthusiastic, and consistent for the long haul—at least six months to a full year, if you want to see a tangible benefit.

 8. Do something interesting on your favorite social media site.

-Especially if you’re not blogging, you may want to consider what creative project you might undertake on a community-oriented site.
+If you’re not blogging, consider what creative project you might undertake on a community-oriented site.
 Consider:

 - Photographs or visuals on Instagram or Pinterest.
-(Here’s some advice from MediaBistro on this front.)
+(See the Instapoet trend.)

 - YouTube videos.
 (These guys are the masters.)